Mamie Gummer: Personal life

 After a year and a half of dating, Gummer became engaged to actor Benjamin Walker in October 2009.
 They married in July 2011 at her parents' home in Connecticut, and resided in Park Slope, Brooklyn, New York City.
 In March 2013, it was announced that Gummer and Walker had amicably separated.

-Gummer has been involved with charities such as Women's Refugee Commission and the Nomi Network.

 She became engaged to writer Mehar Sethi (born Meharban Singh Sethi) in August 2018 and was revealed to be pregnant with her first child in December 2018.
-They got married in February 2019.
+They were married in February 2019.
 The same month, Gummer gave birth to a son.
+A daughter was born in 2021.
+On February 6, 2025, Gummer and her second husband Sethi filed for divorce after they were separated in 2023.

+Gummer has been involved with charities such as Women's Refugee Commission and the Nomi Network.